pacificclimate/routomator/README.txt

 All configuration options are detailed in config.r.

+1).
+Must first run 'make all' to compile the flowgen and conver binaries.
+2).
 Scripts can be run individually in order: grass_prep.r, direction.r, fraction.r, velocity_diffusion.r, xmask.py